EU to double COVAX vaccine funding to 1 billion euros

-BRUSSELS (AP) — The European Union’s executive commission plans to double its contribution to the World Health Organization’s COVAX program, bringing the 27-nation bloc’s commitment to the initiative to deliver vaccines to poor nations to 1 billion euros ($1.2 billion).
+BRUSSELS (AP) — The European Union’s executive commission on Friday pledged to double its contribution to the World Health Organization’s COVAX program, bringing the 27-nation bloc’s commitment to the initiative to deliver vaccines to poor nations to 1 billion euros ($1.2 billion).

-According to an EU official who spoke anonymously, European Commission President Ursula Von der Leyen will make the announcement later Friday during a meeting of the leaders of the Group of Seven economic powers.
+European Commission President Ursula Von der Leyen praised a “true moment of global solidarity” in a statement as leaders of the Group of Seven economic powers gathered in a virtual meeting.

-The official was not authorized to speak publicly because details have not been made public.

-Von der Leyen will also announce an additional 100 million euros ($121.4 million) to support vaccination campaigns in Africa in partnership with the Africa Centers for Disease Control and Prevention.
+Von der Leyen also announced during the meeting an additional 100 million euros ($121.4 million) to support vaccination campaigns in Africa in partnership with the Africa Centers for Disease Control and Prevention.

+“The funding will be used to strengthen health systems, ensure the cold chains, buy equipment and train staff,” von der Leyen said.
+She added that the EU would discuss with drugmakers how they can ramp up their COVID-19 vaccine production capacity in Africa.

+“We are also exploring potential support to boost local production under licensing arrangements,” she said.

 The EU is one of the leading donors to the COVAX program, which aims to ensure equitable access to COVID-19 shots for low-and middle-income countries.
 COVAX hopes to deploy some 336 million doses by the end of June, and around 2 billion doses by the end of the year.